mmcdermott/How-to-PhD/docs/skill_modules/moving_on.md

 ### Interview Highlights
 *Under Construction*

-## Career Options
-### Guiding Questions
-  1. What are the options available for post-PhD careers?
-  2. How do you know if certain career options are right for you?
-How do you decide what you want to do?

 ## Academic Careers
 ### Guiding Questions
   1. What does the academic job market application process look like?